Stypox/song-downloader/README.md

 Then there are **two ways** to provide the script with those ids: using a **file** or using **command line arguments** (all parameters between **\[square brackets\]** are to be considered optional; **\|** means **or**):

 ## Saving ids in file
-In the directory the script is executed in create a file named ``playlist-downloader-ids.txt``.
+In the directory the script is executed in create a file named ``song-downloader-ids.txt``.
 In that file you can insert the **videos/playlists to be downloaded** this way:

     OPTIONS
     ID [DIRECTORY]